koenpunt/InbeaconSdk-android/README.md

 ```

 ## ask permission to use location
-You also need to ask the user permission to use the device COARSE_LOCATION.
+You also need to ask the user permission to use the device FINE_LOCATION.
 For convenience, the inBeacon SDK contains a method **askPermissions** to do this.

-> for SDK 23 and up only
+> for SDK 23 and up only, but works in any SDK

 Include this statement in your main activity: